AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 **Figure 6:** Free body diagram of forces acting on the check valve in the ram pump from [Storch and Snyder, 2018](https://github.com/AguaClara/ram_pump/blob/master/Fall%202018/Manual.md).

-Thus, by finding the mass needed to keep the check valve open, $F_{water}$ can be solved for.
-This can be set equal to the spring force, $F = -kx$, which will allow the spring constant, k, to be solved for.
-This will give the optimal spring constant needed to keep the valve open.
+Thus, by finding the mass needed to keep the check valve open, $F_{water}$ could be solved for.
+This was set equal to the spring force, $F = -kx$, which would allow the spring constant, k, to be solved for.
+This would then give the optimal spring constant needed to keep the valve open.
 The Fall 2018 team found that the minimum spring constant (k) was 256 N/m.

 # Manual